PlatzKiecker/docs/README.md

 #### Booking Periods

 In this area, the opening times of the restaurant can be set by pressing the ‘+’ button for entering the times corresponding to the days of the week.
-Several time intervals can be entered per day to determine when the restaurant has its break time on that day.
+If needed, several time intervals can be entered per day to determine when the restaurant has its break time on that day.
+Thus, rest days can also easily be created by not determining any bookable periods on the specific day.

 ![Booking Periods](images/booking_periods.png)